 3. Practice some sustainable gardening

 Did you know you can grow spinach in just 6 weeks?
-And spinach is considered to be one of the “superfoods.”
+Spinach is considered to be one of the “superfoods.”
 If you live in a sunny climate, think about solar panels.
 This cuts the use of electricity and is another sustainable method to cool and heat your home.
 If you must move to an unpopulated area, start learning homesteading skills, just in case.

 4. Get Out of Debt